altaywtf/altay-dot-wtf/data/home.md

 I'm a software engineer building user interfaces for web, mobile, and streaming devices.
-I'm quite passionate about TypeScript, React, React Native, DX, and monorepos.
+I'm quite passionate about TypeScript, React ecosystem, developer experience, and monorepos.

 I'm currently based in Bodrum and mostly working on [putio](https://put.io), a cloud storage service that helps you to download and stream files, also a couple of passion projects on the side.